“The world calls them its singers and poets and artists and storytellers; but they are just people who have never forgotten the way to fairyland."

 JAMES PIATT earned his B.S. and M.A. from California State Polytechnic University, and his doctorate from BYU.
 Broken Publications published Dr. Piatt’s début book of poetry, “The

-in 2012, and they will be releasing his second poetry book, “Ancient Rhythms” in the fall of 2013.
+Silent Pond” in 2012, and they will be releasing his second poetry book, “Ancient Rhythms” in the fall of 2013.
 A third poetry book will be released in 2014.
 His poem “The Night Frog” was recently nominated for best of web 2013.
 He has had over 450 poems published, and Long Story Short selected his poems for the POEM OF THE MONTH in 2011 and 2012.
+His books are available on Amazon.
+Contact

-WAGON TRAIN GIRLHOOD
+TRAIN GIRLHOOD

 by Nancy Haskett